Shelter-in-Place Hazardous Materials

 All-Clear:

-- Zone Crew members, beginning with Zone Captains, will be advised of the all-clear.
+- Building facility managers will be advised of the all-clear.

 - Open doors and windows.